hevnsnt/BountifulHarvest/README.md

       ~The cup runneth over~
 ~~~

-Give those phishing scammers everything they have DREAMED ABOUT!
 Have a phishing site that is looking to record credentials?
-Give them millions, now they have to deal with a giant data-set they cannot easily determine what is real and what is false.
+Give those phishing scammers more than they have ever DREAMED ABOUT!
+Bountiful Harvest gives them millions of valid looking accounts, now they have to deal with a giant data-set they cannot easily determine what is real and what is false.

 **Current Status: Not working!**